Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       manifest in a POST request issued earlier, i.e., before the segments of that switching set are transmitted.
-In this case, the naming of the segment URIs follows the naming defined in the DASH manifest based on a SegmentTemplate and SegmentTimeline elements with a relative BaseURL.
+In this case, the naming of the segment URIs follows the naming defined in the DASH manifest based on a SegmentTemplate elements.
 In this case the SwitchingSet ID corresponds to the AdaptationSet @id attribute
+   5. SwitchingSet grouping may be derived from the HTTP Live Streaming master playlist.

    Table 2: Switching set signaling options.
    <table class="def">